ehusted01/reef/README.md

 - Our testing suite is xUnit, found at `reef/reef.project/reef.tests`
 - We add a test by finding the appropriate class for our test, and then adding to that class, or by creating a new class if none are available.
 - Tests are run with the built-in Visual Studio test runner.

+## Reporting Bugs ##
+- Make a report following these guidelines: https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines
+- Include a screenshot and a brief description of the actions you took and why it didn't work the way you intended.
+- Add it to our issue tracker: https://github.com/WednesdayWolf/reef/issues

 ## Operational Use Cases ##
 - User can gain a fish from having less app usage between sessions